defold/defold.github.io/manuals/optimization-speed.md

 Reducing script execution time is needed if the profiler shows high values for the `Script` scope.
 As a general rule of thumb you should of course try to run as little code as possible every frame.
 Running a lot of code in `update()` and `on_input()` every frame is likely to have an impact on your game's performance, especially on low end devices.
 Some guidelines are:

 ### Use reactive code patterns
 Don't poll for changes if you can get a callback.
-Don't manually animate something or perform a task that can be handed over to the engine (eg go.animate vs manually animating something).
+Don't manually animate something or perform a task that can be handed over to the engine (e.g. `go.animate)()` vs manually animating something).

 ### Reduce garbage collection
 If you create loads of short lived objects such as Lua tables every frame this will eventually trigger the garbage collector of Lua.
 When this happens it can manifest itself as small hitches/spikes in frame time.
 Re-use tables where you can and really try to avoid creating Lua tables inside loops and similar constructs if possible.

-### Pre-hash message and action ids
+### Prehash message and action ids
-If you do a lot of message handling or have many input events to deal with it is recommended to pre-hash the strings.
+If you do a lot of message handling or have many input events to deal with it is recommended to prehash the strings.
 Consider this piece of code:

 ```
 function on_message(self, message_id, message, sender)